tskit-dev/msprime/docs/api.rst

     The node is an ARG migration event identifying the individual that migrated.
     Can be used in combination with the ``record_migrations`` argument to :func:`.simulate`.

+.. data:: msprime.NODE_IS_CEN_EVENT

+    The node was created by a `msprime.CensusEvent`.

 ********************